MSCraftWiki/mscraft.org/README.md

 * Right-click crops to automatically harvest and replant them.
 * The more people sleeping at once, the faster the night passes.
 * Ladders don't need to be placed on walls!
-* Mobs can see farther, and creepers are more intelligent.
 * Snow piles up, stacking and getting taller with time, and creating variety in your snowscapes.
 * Hovering over blocks shows you what they are, toggleable with `/baila toggle`
 * Mobs that prevent you from sleeping are highlighted.